-6.6.1 Bay-O-Net Fuses
+6.4.1 Bay-O-Net Fuses

-The Bay-O-Net fuse (Fig. 20 A) is used in series with an isolation link or current-limiting fuse "ELSP Back-up Fuse" to achieve over current protection and high current interrupting current rating.
-The bay-o-net fuses are field replaceable without needing to open the transformer tank.
+The Bay-O-Net fuse (Fig. 12A) is used in series with an isolation link, or current-limiting fuse "ELSP Back-up Fuse", to achieve over-current protection and high current interrupting current rating.
+The Bay-O-Net fuses are field replaceable and do not require opening the transformer tank.